timi-ty/spinder-frontend/README.md

 ## Installation

-To get started with Spindr, follow these steps:
+To get started with the Spindr frontend, follow these steps:

 ```bash
 git clone https://github.com/timi-ty/spinder-frontend.git